 |High camp evening.
 In still, dry conditions I leave the fly door open.|

-The original pegs had an interesting curved profile but were a bit short and I replaced them with 2 8" Y pegs and 6 alloy hooks.
+The original pegs had an interesting curved profile but were a bit short and I replaced them with two 8" Y pegs, 4 alloy hooks and 3 Titanium hooks.

 Fly 15D Sil/PU Nylon and tent inner 392g each.